Paul Vallas: CEO of Chicago Public Schools

+Vallas instated zero-tolerance discipline policies.
+He also expanded the number of non-neighborhood schools, which included selective enrollment high schools, charter schools, and some of the city's first public military schools.
+He also launched thirteen International Baccalaureate programs in the city's public high schools.

 In 1995, CPS faced a projected 1999 deficit of $1.4 billion.
-To address that deficit, Vallas submitted a plan that saved $162 million by reducing 1,700 central office staffers, raised cash by selling 20 surplus properties, and eliminated a program, described as "elaborate", to network the district's computers.
+To address that deficit, Vallas submitted a plan that he claimed would save $162 million by reducing 1,700 central office staffers, raising cash by selling 20 surplus properties, and eliminating a program, described as "elaborate", to network the district's computers.
 The plan also reallocated money earmarked for teacher pensions into a general operating budget.
-In later years, a decrease in returns from the stock market and an increasing number of retirees caused CPS to be unable to make their full payments on time.
-This has been identified as an inciting incident for the subsequent $1 billion budget crisis, attributed largely to spiking pension payments in later years.
+This reallocation was implemented.
+In later years, in tandem, a decrease in returns from the stock market and an increasing number of retirees would cause the CPS to be unable to make their full payments on time.
+This has been identified as an inciting incident for the subsequent $1 billion budget crisis, attributed largely to spiking pension payments in later years. $666 million in capital bonds that the district took out under Vallas's leadership are anticipated, as of 2023, to ultimately cost the city $1.5 billion when interest is factored in.

 In June 2001, Vallas announced his resignation.
-His departure came two weeks after the resignation of Gery Chico, the president of the Chicago Board of Education.
+His departure came two weeks after Gery Chico's resignation, the Chicago Board of Education's president.
 Both of their resignations came soon after several failing standardized testing scores eliminated the improvements to test scores that had been experienced over the previous two years.
 This loss of progress in test scores had angered Mayor Daley.
 Vallas's six-year tenure was greater than two-times the average tenure at the time for school superintendents in large U.S. cities.

-As CEO, Vallas proposed and promoted a plan to reallocate money earmarked for teacher pensions into a general operating budget, which, in tandem with a later decline in returns from the stock market and an increasing number of retirees, has been blamed for causing Chicago Public Schools to be unable to make their full payments on time years later.
-This has been identified as a factor that contributed to the district's subsequent $1 billion budget crisis, as that crisis was largely caused by a spike pension payments obligations.

 Many praised Vallas's tenure, crediting him with improving the school district's performance.
-Martha Woodall of The Philadelphia Inquirer wrote in 2002 that, in Chicago, Vallas attained a reputation of being, "savvy, hard-working, blunt-speaking manager who insists on doing things his own way."
-In a 2009 article published in the Peabody Journal of Education, Elizabeth Useem wrote that, as CEO of CPS, Vallas, "developed a reputation for being an energetic leader who could move quickly to carry out a far-reaching program of reform."
+Martha Woodall of The Philadelphia Inquirer wrote in 2002 that, in Chicago, Vallas attained a reputation of being, a "savvy, hard-working, blunt-speaking manager who insists on doing things his own way".
+In a 2009 article published in the Peabody Journal of Education, Elizabeth Useem wrote that, as CEO of CPS, Vallas, "developed a reputation for being an energetic leader who could move quickly to carry out a far-reaching program of reform".
 Among the criticisms detractors had of Vallas's style of leadership in Chicago were characterizations of him as failing to sufficiently collaborate with community groups and showing hostility towards those who gave criticism or questioned his decisions.